msteckyefantis/libra-node/docs/plan.md

 the backend version of Javascript, using an ultra-clean JavaScript

-2. Build the Libra CLI client and connect to the testnet.
+2. Build the Libra CLI client and connect to the live and the test nets

 * once again, it's truly imperative that we figure out how to do this in NodeJS,